noqqe/noqqe.de/content/post/a-byte-of-ext4-directory-indexing.md

 Längeres wälzen von Dokumentation lässt sich nicht vermeiden.

-{% blockquote Ext4 Disk Layout, https://ext4.wiki.kernel.org/articles/e/x/t/Ext4_Disk_Layout_aecb.html ext4.wiki.kernel.org %}
-A linear array of directory entries isn't great for performance, so a new feature was added to ext3 to provide a faster (but peculiar) balanced tree keyed off a hash of the directory entry name.
-If the EXT4_INDEX_FL (0x1000) flag is set in the inode, this directory uses a hashed btree (htree) to organize and find directory entries.
+> A linear array of directory entries isn't great for performance, so a new
+> feature was added to ext3 to provide a faster (but peculiar) balanced tree keyed
+> off a hash of the directory entry name.
+If the EXT4_INDEX_FL (0x1000) flag is
+> set in the inode, this directory uses a hashed btree (htree) to organize and
-{% endblockquote %}
+> find directory entries.

 Oder auch andere schaurige Threads aus Mailinglisten: